brevzin/brevzin.github.io/_posts/2024-10-19-trivial-relocation.md

     if (auto specifier = annotation_of<TriviallyRelocatable>(type)) {
         return specifier->value;
     }

+    // TODO
 }
 ```
 {: data-line="8-11" .line-numbers  }

+The call to `annotation_of<TriviallyRelocatable>(type)` returns an `optional<TriviallyRelocatable>`, which either refers to the value of `TriviallyRelocatable` annotated on the type — or a disengaged optional if there's no such annotation.

 This isn't quite what's specified in the proposal because I'm also allowing explicit opt-out here, since it's easy to do, and the proposal clearly demonstrates such a need anyway.